What do we mean by continence supports?

 Incontinence can range from mild to severe.
 It may be a small bladder or bowel leak.
 Or complete loss of bladder or bowel control.

-If you have incontinence you should talk to your doctor first.
-They can link you to health services that are paid for through Medicare.
+If you have incontinence, you should talk to your doctor first.
+They can link you to health services that are paid through Medicare.

 You can continue to access health services from Medicare, even when you are a NDIS participant.